10 ECTS Credits

 Objectives and Content

-The central subjects in this course are 1) the prohibition on agreements, decisions by associations of undertakings and concerted practices that are restrictive of competition, cf. EC Article 81, 2) the prohibition on abuse by any undertakings having a dominant position in the relevant market, cf. EC Article 82 and 3) procedural rules, enforcement and sanctions.
+The central subjects in this course are 1) TFEU art.
+101 containing the prohibition of anti-competitive agreements, decisions by associations of undertakings and concerted practices, 2) TFEU art 102 containing the prohibition of abuse of a dominant position, and 3) the rules on enforcement and sanctions (mainly found in EU regulation 1/2003). procedural rules, enforcement and sanctions.
 Competition law issues are also closely related to other issues that will not be dealt with in this course, such as state aid measures, public procurement law, marketing act and intellectual property rights.

 Required Previous Knowledge